Understanding the difference between marketing mix and marketing strategy

 What is a marketing mix?

-A marketing mix, or the 4 Ps of marketing, combines factors brands use to influence consumer purchasing decisions to maximize value and create effective marketing campaigns.
+A marketing mix, or the 4 Ps of marketing, is a strategic framework that combines four factors brands use to influence consumer purchasing decisions.
+The goal of defining a marketing mix is to maximize value and create effective marketing campaigns.

 The 4 Ps of a marketing mix are: